Why men need it for fertility and testicular function

 - Low sperm count or poor sperm quality

-- Erectile problems or loss of libido
+- Erectile dysfunction or loss of libido

 - Suspected primary testicular failure

-- Evaluation of hypogonadism (testosterone deficiency)
+- Diagnosis of hypogonadism (testosterone deficiency)

-- Before or during testosterone therapy (TRT)
+- Before or during testosterone replacement therapy (TRT)

 What does a low or high FSH level mean?